smolanalytics

 Is all of this really included?

 Yes.
-The 14-day trial is the full product, and paid plans meter seats, event volume and retention, never features and never sites.
+The 14-day trial is the full product, and paid plans meter event volume, retention and isolated instances, never features and never sites.
 Everything on this page that is part of the engine also ships in the open-source binary, MIT-licensed, free to self-host forever.

 Do I have to learn all this?

 No, and that is the point of this page.
 You never memorize a tool name or a menu path.
-You ask in plain english, in your editor or in the dashboard's ask bar, and the right capability runs.
-The 13 prompts exist so whole workflows, like a weekly review, are one name instead of ten questions.
+You ask in plain English, in your editor or in the dashboard's ask bar, and the right capability runs.
+The 15 prompts exist so whole workflows, like a weekly review, are one name instead of ten questions.

 How does the AI not hallucinate my numbers?

 It never generates SQL or estimates anything.
-Every answer is computed by the same deterministic report engine that renders the dashboard, and a CI agreement test asserts the two are identical: if an editor answer could ever differ from the dashboard, our build fails.
-Your AI assistant admits it hallucinates your numbers.
-This one can't.
-It's a CI test.
+Every answer is computed by the same deterministic report engine that renders the dashboard.

 What is NOT included?